Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Related Works

-In this paper, a novel self-supervised learning, namely IF-OM, is proposed to improve the performance of PAD.
-Unlike existing methods, the proposed method is free of any annotations and extra data, and pays more attention to the specification of the face and fingerprint.
-Particularly, two pretext tasks, De-Mixing and De-Folding, are proposed to search a reasonable initialization for the PA detector.
-As an in-image part, De-Folding explores the properties of face and fingerprint, such as chirality and symmetry.
-While, in the out-of-image part, De-Mixing requires the model to embed images into a distinguishable feature space with the same topological structure in the input space.
-By drawing De-Folding and De-Mixing simultaneously, adequate PAD features are extracted, which can be useful to detect PAs.
-Extensive experiments clearly show the significant improvements in performance of face and fingerprint PAD.
+In this paper, a novel self-supervised learning, namely DF-DM, is proposed to improve the performance of PAD.
+Unlike existing PAD methods, the proposed method is free of any PAD labels and extra data and pays more attention to the specification of the face and fingerprint.
+Two pretext tasks, De-Mixing and De-Folding, are proposed to search for a reasonable initialization for the PA detector.
+The De-Folding task explores the properties of the face and fingerprint, such as chirality and symmetry, by searching the differences among the patches from a given sample.
+In contrast, De-Mixing requires the model to embed the samples into a compact but distinguishable feature space by localizing the relationship between the different samples.
+By drawing De-Folding and De-Mixing simultaneously, adequate PAD features are extracted, which can be useful for detecting PAs.
+Extensive experiments clearly show significant improvements in the performance of face and fingerprint PAD.